 - Problems with containment duct layout

-- Higher operating expenses (if building is too large)
+- Higher operating expenses (if the building is too large)

-- Reduced operating capacity (if layout is too small / limited)
+- Reduced operating capacity (if the layout is too small/limited)

-It’s a case of determining what’s required in advance and building around it instead of using a standard facility template and trying to make it fit.
+It’s a case of determining what’s required and building around it instead of using a standard facility template and trying to make it fit.